 - Toasted baguette slices, for serving

-page In a large, heavy pot, heat the olive oil until shimmering.
+cheap stromectol In a large, heavy pot, heat the olive oil until shimmering.
 Add the shallot, garlic and basil and cook over moderately high heat, stirring, until the shallot is translucent, about 2 minutes.
 Add the cherry tomatoes and cook until the skins loosen and the tomatoes soften, about 3 minutes.
 Stir in the wine and simmer over moderate heat until reduced by half, about 8 minutes.

-Pass the canned tomatoes and their juices through a food mill into a large bowl.
+can i buy Pregabalin over the counter in spain Pass the canned tomatoes and their juices through a food mill into a large bowl.

 Add the pureed tomatoes to the pot and bring to a simmer.
 Cover and cook for 40 minutes.
 Let cool slightly, then strain the broth through a sieve into a large bowl, pressing on the solids; you should have about 7 3/4 cups of broth.
 Season with salt.
 Rinse out the pot.